ubco-db/vmtree/README.md

 # Efficient B-tree Implementation for Embedded Sensor Devices

 The VMTree is an efficient B+-tree implementation for embedded sensor devices.
 It uses a few KBs of memory and supports multiple storage types include SD cards, NOR, and NAND.
-VMTree extends the previous B-tree implementation, which only worked with file storage.
+VMTree extends the previous B-tree implementation ([PC](https://github.com/ubco-db/btree), [Arduino/Embedded](https://github.com/ubco-db/btree_raw)), which only worked with file storage.

 There are three implementation variants optimized for different storage types: